Azure/CCOInsights/dashboards/CCODashboard-Governance/DeploymentGuide.md

 3. Click on **Resource Providers**.
 4. Click on **Microsoft.Security** and **Register**.

+# Installing the custom connector

+We need to install a custom connector because we're using some queries with POST method.
+Also If we don't have the correct access a forbidden error message is thrown and the error handling from the product don't know how to process that type of message.
+To avoid these conflicts, we're managing the error handling and the POST method queries using the custom connector.

+To install the custom connector you must copy the file [CCoDashboardAzureConnector.mez](https://github.com/josunefon/ccodashboard/blob/master/dashboards/CCODashboard-Governance/CcoDashboardAzureConnector.mez) from the **ccodashboard/dashboards/CCODashboard-Governance/** folder to the folder that Power BI creates by default in the Documents folder in your PC.
+If this folder doesn't exist, you can create a new one with this name.

+The path should be **C:\Users\%YOUR_USER%\Documents\Power BI Desktop\Custom Connectors**

+Then go to Power BI Options and under Global category in the Security section, select **(Not Recommended) Allow any extension to load without validation or warning** and click **OK**.

 # Setting up the CCO Azure Governance Dashboard Governance
 ## Credentials